microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 we've been caught in before, so extensive testing will be necessary to make sure this works as expected.

-Painfully, powershell uses `;` as a separator between commands as well.
-So, if someone wanted to call a `wt` commandline in powershell with multiple commands, the user would need to also escape those semicolons for powershell first.
-That means a command like ```wt new-tab ; split-pane``` would need to be ```wt new-tab `; split-pane``` in powershell, and ```wt new-tab ; split-pane commandline \; with
+Painfully, PowerShell uses `;` as a separator between commands as well.
+So, if someone wanted to call a `wt` commandline in PowerShell with multiple commands, the user would need to also escape those semicolons for PowerShell first.
+That means a command like ```wt new-tab ; split-pane``` would need to be ```wt new-tab `; split-pane``` in PowerShell, and ```wt new-tab ; split-pane commandline \; with
 \; semicolons``` would need to become ```wt new-tab `; split-pane commandline \`;
-with \`; semicolons```, using ```\`;``` to first escape the semicolon for powershell, then the backslash to escape it for `wt`.
+with \`; semicolons```, using ```\`;``` to first escape the semicolon for PowerShell, then the backslash to escape it for `wt`.

 Alternatively, the user could choose to escape the semicolons with quotes (either single or double), like so: ```wt new-tab ';' split-pane "commandline \;